psiri/nixos-config/README.md

    1. `sudo git clone [--branch <YOURBRANCH>] https://github.com/psiri/nixos-config /tmp/dotfiles`
 2. Perform disk partitioning using disko:
     1. `sudo nix --experimental-features "nix-command flakes" run github:nix-community/disko -- --mode disko ./tmp/dotfiles/hosts/<HOSTNAME>/disko-config.nix`
+       * **Note:** if you did not specify a key file for disk encryption, you may be prompted to specify your encryption passphrase
     2. (Optional, recommended) Validate the partitioning
        1. run `mount | grep /mnt` and validate that the output shows your partitions as defined within the respective `disko-config.nix` file
 3. Complete the NixOS installation:
     1. Run `sudo nixos-install --flake /tmp/dotfiles/.#<HOSTNAME>` and reboot when the installation is complete
+        * **Note:** Depending whether you opted to store secrets locally or in a private get repo, you may be prompted for authentication to the private repo

 ### Install or update from a running NixOS system:

 1. Run `sudo nixos-rebuild switch --flake /tmp/dotfiles/.#<HOSTNAME>` to apply your system configuration.
-    - Note: If you encounter an error, you may need to append the `--impure` flag
+    - **Note:** If you encounter an error, you may need to append the `--impure` flag

 ## Secret Management with Sops-Nix